 - Successfully taught or completed a 40 hour life, variable contracts prelicensing course within four (4) years of application date.
 [Click here

 NOTE: F.A.C. rule 69B-227.260, Study Manuals are required for all attendees of a pre-licensing course.

 - Within the last 4 years, have been awarded a Chartered Financial Consultant (ChFC) from the American College of Financial Services or a Fellow, Life Management Institute (FLMI) designation from the Life Management Insitute.
 [Requires State Examination]

-- Earned a degree which includes at least 9 semester hours of life, annuities, and variable insurance products from an accredited college or university [an
+- Earned a degree which includes at least 9 credit hours of insurance instruction with specific instruction in life, annuities, and variable insurance products from an accredited college or university [an

 official transcript required].
 [Exempt from State Examination]